 - Pupil needs/presentation of need

-- Standardised scores /screening scores
+- Standardised scores /screening scores (if screened)

 - Adaptive strategies/reasonable adjustments

 - Pupil views and aspirations

 - Parents Views

 - Progress in reading, writing, maths

 - Progress in line with Early Years Foundation Goals (Early Years)

 - Outcomes in line with specific targets

 - Current provision

 - Subject specific adaptive strategies where appropriate

-- Review section
+- Review section.

-In line with the Continuum of Provision 'graduated approach', the academy uses an IPM to personalise the approach for support and intervention for those pupils who may not achieve expected progress.
-If pupils do not make adequate progress despite quality-first teaching, then pupils may be further assessed to identify their individual needs as the first stage in the 'assess- plan-do-review' cycle.
+In line with the Continuum of Provision 'graduated approach', the academy uses Individual Provision Map (IPM) to personalise the approach for support and intervention for those pupils who may not achieve expected progress.
+If pupils do not make adequate progress despite quality-first teaching, then pupils may be further assessed to identify their individual needs as the first stage in the 'assess-plan-do-review' cycle.